Affiliate Partners – 03

 I just want a simple Cookie Popup

-Unfortunately, there are many non-compliant cookie popups out in the world right now, and companies utilizing these non-compliant cookie consents are the ones who are getting dinged significant fines for doing so.
+Unfortunately, there are many non-compliant cookie popups out in the world right now, and companies utilizing these non-compliant cookie consents are the ones who are getting significant fines for doing so.

 If you offer a cookie consent popup that has just an ‘okay’ button or just an ‘accept’ button, then you are utilizing a non-compliant cookie consent tool.
 You must offer users clear options to deny non-essential cookies under privacy laws like GDPR, and you also must give users the ability to come back later and change their consent settings in the future as well.